codex-academy/BalloonKata/index.md

 ## Order up

 You want to have a variety of balloons for a party.
-You can only order balloons in **sets of 3**.
-The balloon shop confirmed your order via WhatsApp:
+You can only order balloons in sets of 3.

-> We're sending 12 red balloons, 9 blue balloons, and 9 yellow balloons.
+The order placed was:

+> 4 sets of red, 3 sets of blue and 3 sets of yellow.

+The price for each set of balloons is: **R4 for red**, **R5 for blue**, and **R5.50 for yellow**.

+* How many of each colour balloon did we order?
+* How much do all the balloons cost?
+* If it costs R2.00 to inflate each balloon with helium, how much extra would that cost?
-There are **25 people** coming to the party.

-* Did you order enough balloons for everyone to get one balloon?
-* Do you have any spare?
+* If there are 25 people coming to the party, are there enough balloons for everyone to get one balloon?
+Do you have any spare?

 ## Pop, pop!

-During the party, **5 red balloons**, **1 blue balloon** and **3 yellow balloons** popped :-/
+* During the party, 5 red balloons, 1 blue balloon and 3 yellow balloons popped :-/ How many people won’t have balloons?

-* Which colour has the most balloons?
-* Which colour has has the least balloons?
+* Which colour has the most balloons, and which one has the least?
-* How many people won't have balloons?